KygoSkyrus/skychat/NOTES.md

 - [done](sol:added the memberlist with avatar in localstorage, only updating data if its lastUpdated before 6hrs otherwise just get data from localstorage and show)for member list in groupinfo, we stored the images while creating group,,,but the images should be latest,, what if user changes their profile after he as been added to group,,, get latest image on groupInfo
 - [done](sol:now showing the req realted actions to only those requests which are visible in request list,, not to the removed connections{which are hidden})if a conenction is removed he is sent to req lis,, what if the same is done by the other user too,, than none of them will ever be able to text each other (if req list connections are removed from searchlist),, if they are not removed from search lisy than on opening those connections it will show the requset ui in chatBOX
 - [done]add a notification when a connection is accepted "connection added" something like that
-- there is a memory leak error on signinform
+- [done]there is a memory leak error on signinform
-- add loading more msgs feature, only showing latest 20 rn
-- fix theme and add layer
+- it dosent show text to start up on fresh account,, need to call "getCurrentUserData" function in signup function.. pass it from app to signinform

 # Todo
 - delete msg